 - Standard Commercial Segment.
 The Standard Commercial Segment includes the standard lines commercial property/casualty and occupational accident insurance products and services handled by our Standard Commercial P&C business unit and the workers compensation insurance products handled by our Workers Compensation business unit.
 Our Standard Commercial P&C business unit is comprised of our American Hallmark Insurance Services and ECM subsidiaries.
-Our Workers Compensation business unit is comprised of our TBIC Holdings, TBIC and TBICRM subsidiaries.
-The Workers Compensation business unit was acquired July 1, 2011. - Specialty Commercial Segment.
+Our Workers Compensation business unit is comprised of our TBIC Holdings, TBIC and TBICRM subsidiaries. - Specialty Commercial Segment.
 The Specialty Commercial Segment includes the excess and surplus lines commercial property/casualty insurance products and services handled by our E&S Commercial business unit and the general aviation, commercial umbrella and excess liability, medical professional liability and satellite launch insurance products and services handled by our Hallmark Select business unit, as well as certain Specialty Programs which are managed at the parent level.
 Our E&S Commercial business unit is comprised of our HSU, PAAC and TGASRI subsidiaries.
-Our Hallmark Select business unit is comprised of our HSU, PAAC and TGASRI subsidiaries.
+Our Hallmark Select business unit is comprised of our Aerospace Insurance Managers, ASRI, ACMG, HXS and HDS subsidiaries.

-• Personal Segment.
-The Personal Segment includes the non-standard personal automobile, low value dwelling/homeowners, renters and motorcycle insurance products and services handled by our Personal Lines business unit which is comprised of American Hallmark General Agency, Inc. and Hallmark Claims Services, Inc., both of which do business as Hallmark Insurance Company.
+Personal Segment.
+The Personal Segment includes the non-standard personal automobile and renters insurance products and services handled by our Personal Lines business unit which is comprised of American Hallmark General Agency, Inc. and Hallmark Claims Services, Inc., both of which do business as Hallmark Insurance Company.
+During the fourth quarter of 2014, our Personal Lines business unit discontinued the low value dwelling/homeowner's and manufactured homes insurance products it previously offered.